Soundbendor/docs/style.md

 # Introduction
-This is resource of advice and common mistake made when writing academic papers for the lab.
+This is resource of style advice and common mistakes made when writing academic papers for the lab.

 # General advice
 * use the [Oxford comma](https://www.grammarly.com/blog/what-is-the-oxford-comma-and-why-do-people-care-so-much-about-it/)